mnieto/Kevull.EPPlus.MultiHeader/README.md

 DateTime, DateOnly and TimeOnly properties are rendered with the corresponding default Date or Time format.
 You can override the default formats with `AddNamedStyle` and apply the built style to the column definition.

 ### Other customizations
+#### AppendToExistingReport
+Setting to true it will append data below the last existing data row.
+It's assumed that the report configuration will be the same that when the previous report was generated.

 #### Autofilter
-If true, the report will activate the Excel autofilter for you
+If true, the report will activate the Excel autofilter for you.

 #### SetStartingAddress
 Default top-left cell is A1.
-With `SetStartingAddress` you can specify any other starting cell
+With `SetStartingAddress` you can specify any other starting cell.

 # Roadmap
 - AutoFilter ✓